8LWXpg/RegExHotstring/README.md

   - `T`: Use SendText instead of SendInput to send the replacement string.
   Only works when CallBack is a string.
+- OnOffToggle

+  One of the following values:

+  - On or 1 (true): Enables the hotstring.

+  - Off or 0 (false): Disables the hotstring.

+  - Toggle or -1: Sets the hotstring to the opposite state (enabled or disabled).
 - Params:

   additional params pass to CallBack, check [Variadic functions](https://www.autohotkey.com/docs/v2/Functions.htm#Variadic) and [Variadic function calls](https://www.autohotkey.com/docs/v2/Functions.htm#VariadicCall), only works when CallBack is a function.